 Make your next Bronx Zoo visit an all-outdoors experience!
-This guide will help you make the most of your day as you wander down shaded tree-lined paths and visit amazing animals in world-class outdoor exhibits.
+This guide will help you make the most of your day as you wander down tree-lined paths and visit amazing animals in world-class outdoor exhibits.

 If you’ve ever visited the Bronx Zoo before, you know that it’s a big place!
 The zoo encompasses 265 acres of hardwood forest, to be exact, and an outdoors-only experience can easily comprise your entire visit.